ozgurseker/blog/coding-stuff/blogpostGPT.md

 This string looks fine to me.
-Lets ask our question.
-I wanted to extract board members and get it as a python list.
+Let's ask our question.
+I wanted to extract board members and get it as a Python list.

 ```python